efuayankey/efuayankey/README.md

 ## Hey there, Efua here!

-I’m a Computer Science & Engineering student at Lehigh University with a focus on machine learning, quantitative modeling, and systems that are designed to work — and make sense.
+I’m a Computer Science & Engineering student at Lehigh University with a focus on machine learning, quantitative modeling, and systems that are designed to work (and make sense).

 I’ve led dev teams, contributed to research, and built tools people still use across wellness, education, and decision-making.
 I care about clean systems, clear thinking, and building tech that feels intuitive and human.